arestivo/slides/markdown/git.md

 ---

+template:inverse
+name:basics
+# Git Basics

+---

 # Basics

 **Snapshots**:
   * Does not store versions of a file only by their differences.
   * Instead it saves them as a series of **snapshots**.
-  * If files have not changed, it does not store them again.
+  * If files have not changed, it does not store them again (link).

 **Local**: Most Git operations are **local**.